michaeldayreads/reference/shell.md

 Single quotes prevent expansion.
 For example, if you have a script that consumes an arg token that includes bash special characters, use `'<token>'` not `"<token>"`.

+# concepts

+## Users, Groups

+Each user must belong to ONE _primary user group_, and can also belong to many

 # commands

 ## `alias`